-COMMUNITY DEVELOPMENT BLOCK GRANT 2020
+COMMUNITY DEVELOPMENT BLOCK GRANT 2021

-APPLICATIONS, PROCESS, PUBLIC INFORMATIONAL SESSIONS, AND PUBLIC HEARINGS
+APPLICATION, PROCESS, INFORMATIONAL SESSIONS, AND PUBLIC MEETINGS

 Annually, the City of Kingston ("City") receives an Entitlement Grant allocation through the United States Department of Housing and Urban Development's ("HUD's") Community Development Block Grant ("CDBG") Program.
-In accordance with the administration of the CDBG Entitlement funding, the City's Office of Economic & Community Development has prepared a five-year Consolidated Plan which serves as the long-range plan for spending the City's annual CDBG allocations.
+In accordance with the administration of the CDBG Entitlement funding, the City's Office ofCommunity Development has prepared a five-year Consolidated Plan which serves as the long-range plan for spending the City's annual CDBG allocations.
 This plan sets forth community needs, long-range program goals, specific program objectives, annual goals and benchmarks for measuring the program's progress.
-The City must also prepare its Annual Action Plan for the 2020 Fiscal Year ("FY"), which runs from July 1, 2020 through June 30, 2021.
+The City must also prepare its Annual Action Plan for the 2021 Fiscal Year ("FY"), which runs from July 1, 2021 through June 30, 2022.
 This is a short-term plan detailing the use of the upcoming fiscal year's allocation, which is estimated to be approximately \$700,000.
-The City will set aside ten percent (10%) of the Public Services portion of the Entitlement allocation for brand-new programs to be offered at the City's Community Centers.

-Beginning October 1, 2019 applications to request funding for proposed projects or programs in the FY 2020 Annual Action Plan are available for pick up, available to print from the City's website or they can be mailed or emailed.
+Beginning November 13, 2020 applications to request funding for proposed projects or programs in the FY 2021 Annual Action Plan are available to print from the City's website or they can be emailed upon request.
+Complete applications will be accepted until noon on Friday, January 8, 2021 to apeterson@kingston-ny.gov.

+For further information, please contact:

+Amee Peterson, Administrative Assistant: (845) 417-3281; apeterson@kingston-ny.gov or Amanda (Mandy) Bruck, Director, Office of Community Development: (845) 334-3930; abruck@kingston-ny.gov

-Applications will be accepted until 3:00 PM on Monday, December 9, 2019.
-For further information, please contact Brenna Robinson, Director, Office of Economic & Community Development at (845) 334-3924 or email brobinson@kingston-ny.gov or Amee Peterson, Administrative Assistant at (845) 334-3960 or email apeterson@kingston-ny.gov.
-See the Application Acknowledgements on the other side of the Cover Sheet on the last page of this packet.
+See the Application Acknowledgements on the last page of this packet.
 We encourage you to submit your application in sufficient time prior to the deadline to ensure all required information is received in a timely manner.

-Public comments regarding specific projects or program priorities to be included in the Consolidated and Annual Action Plans have been collected over the past year or more and continue to be accepted at the Office of Economic & Community Development at any time.
-The citizens of Kingston are also invited to participate in informational sessions and public hearings for the FY 2020 Action Plan.
+Public comments regarding specific projects or program priorities to be included in the Consolidated and Annual Action Plans have been collected over the past year or more and continue to be accepted at the Office of Community Development at any time.
+The citizens of Kingston are also invited to participate in informational sessions and public hearings for the FY 2021 Action Plan.